⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs AMD

-Dominant in high-performance GPUs for gaming and the leading provider of AI training and inference platforms.
+Dominant designer of GPUs for gaming, professional visualization, and the leading provider of AI accelerators and software platforms (CUDA).

 Intel